jamesroseman/brainiac/README.md

 The `brainiac` structure solves this problem with an augmented BST based on `k`, referring to the k-Gon clouds placed "about" every location coordinate, and `d`, the fixed distance.

+The `brainiac` structure uses the <a href="http://en.wikipedia.org/wiki/Haversine_formula">haversine formula</a> to compute distance between coordinates.

 See more at http://www.jamesroseman.com/projects#localization .

 ##usage